 You may notice that this list contains quite a few movies based on scams and fraud, and there are two good reasons for that.
 The first is that only by learning about past mistakes can we avoid making them again in the future.
 The second is that these stories make great movies.

 This is undoubtedly the case for Academy Award nominee Enron: The Smartest Guys in the Room.
 This movie is a must-watch for any trader or investor interested in learning more about one of the largest scams in history.

 3. Glengarry Glen Ross (1992)

-This cult classic contains many quotable lines and a great speech given by Alec Baldwin.
-The acting is also solid, with a stellar cast that includes Al Pacino, Jack Lemmon, Alec Baldwin, and Kevin Spacey.
+This cult classic contains many quotable lines and a great speech by Alec Baldwin.
+The acting is also solid, with a stellar cast including Al Pacino, Jack Lemmon, Alec Baldwin, and Kevin Spacey.
 While Glengarry Glen Ross may focus less on the more technical aspects of the markets, it’s an excellent portrayal of the pressure put on salespeople and the power of greed.